CharlyJazz/Chat-Firebase-Apache-Camel/README.md

 5. Create a new chat room between to users: The user A will find the user B and start a chat.
 6. User get realtime message updating

-## Feature Mapping to Architectural Components
+## Mapping Features to Architectural Components

 - M1.
 The users management and authentication (features 1, 2 and 3) will be handle by a microservice called "Auth Microservice"
   - The microservice will have a store.